HewlettPackard/iLOAmpPack-Redfish-API-Docs/source/includes/_iloamp_msgregs.md

 ### Base.1.1.AccessDenied
-Indicates that while attempting to access, connect to or transfer to/from another resource, the service has denied access.
+Indicates that while attempting to access, connect to or transfer to/from another resource, the service denied access.

 | | |
 |:---|:---|